ArchLord: Plot

-ArchLord is set on the continent of Chantra and features four playable races; Orcs, Humans, Moon Elves and the new DragonScion.
+ArchLord is set on the continent of Chantra and features four playable races: Orcs, Humans, Moon Elves and the new DragonScion.
 Orcs begin their quests in the Golunndo, Humans begin in Anchorville, Moon Elves begin in Norine, and DragonScions in Cien.
 They all have access to three classes except for the DragonScion that from level 20 evolves to one of the three races.

 The Humans first appeared in Chantra 1000 years after the Orcs had settled.
 Following the dramatic sinking of their land, key pioneers in Human society initially established a foothold in the Western part of the continent known as Chantra.
 History suggests they were able to do so due to their ability to handle fire.
-In the early stages, Humans lived in relative peace.
-However, they soon began to realize that Orcs had landed on the Eastern part of the continent and before long tensions were raised as the Humans became protective of their territory.
+In the early stages, Humans lived in relative peace, but they soon began to realize that Orcs had landed on the Eastern part of the continent and before long tensions were raised as the Humans became protective of their territory.
 Humans have a relatively short lifespan, with 80 years considered to be long.
 Humans also have an inferior breeding capacity when compared to Orcs, with the average number of offspring being three.

 The Orcs have occupied the land of Chantra for a 1000 years longer than the Humans.
 For this reason, the Orcs held themselves in higher regard than their Human counterparts and enslaved them for 500 years.
 Over time the Humans rebelled against their Orc masters and eventually won their freedom.
 500 years later the continent was struck by a huge earthquake, which caused much of it to sink into the ocean.
 Humans and Orcs were forced to flee the western continent of Chantra.
 Under the leadership of Ugdrasil, the Orcs colonized a small part of the continent where they began the re-building process.